nukowsk/bukowskis/docs/architecture/adr-001-auction-v1.md

 ### State Machine
-The core logic of Bukowskis will be modeled as a state machine which will respond the events.
+The core logic of Bukowskis will be modeled as a state machine which will respond to events.
 Events will come in from multiple sources including subscription to full nodes and the Bukowskis http endpoint but will be funneled into a single state machine that will facilitate deterministic testing.